-$$M{CDW} = \frac{I(x) - I(y{agg})}{1 - I(x)}$$
+$$M{CDW} = \frac{I(x) - I(y{agg})}{1 - I(x)}$$ (8)

-Furthermore, Fields (2010) develop a new class of measures of mobility as an equalizer of longer-term incomes.
+Furthermore, Fields (2010) develops a new class of measures of mobility as an equalizer of longer-term incomes.
 It is defined as:

-$$M_E = 1 - (\frac{I(\mu)}{I(\mathbf{x})})$$

-where $\,\mu$ is the average income.
+$$M_E = 1 - \left(\frac{I(\mu)}{I(\mathbf{x})}\right) \tag{9}$$ where μ is the average income.
 If the inequality of long-term incomes is smaller, the M_E index would be larger.

-Fields (2010) also pointed out that Shorrocks index (M_S) was not intended to quantify the direction and the extent of the difference between the inequality of longer-term income and the inequality of base year income.
-From the perspective of social welfare, Fields Index as an equalizer of longer-term incomes (M_E) is also different from CDW index (M{CDW}).
+Fields (2010) also pointed out that the Shorrocks index (Ms) was not intended to quantify the direction and the extent of the difference between the inequality of longer term income and the inequality of base year income.
+From the perspective of social welfare, the Fields index as an equalizer of longer term incomes (M_E) is also different from the CDW index (M{CDW}) .

-Figure 1 demonstrates the changes of above three indices based on the inequality measure in terms of Gini coefficient across five periods we examined.
+Figure 1 demonstrates the changes of the above three indices based on the inequality measure in terms of Gini coefficient across the five periods we examined.

-According to the definition of Shorrocks Mobility Index (M_S), the lower income mobility does not favor the decrease of income inequality.
-Does it mean the higher mobility would help reduce the income gap?
+According to the definition of the Shorrocks mobility index (Ms), the lower income mobility does not favour the decrease of income inequality.
+Does it mean higher mobility would help reduce the income gap?
 The results showed in Figure 1 cannot be concluded explicitly.
-Shorrocks Mobility Index was highest during 2007 to 2009, followed the period between 2000 and 2002.
-However, the increase of Gini coefficient in the fourth period was smaller than in the fifth period.
+The Shorrocks mobility index was highest during 2007 to 2009, followed by the period between 2000 and 2002.
+However, the increase of the Gini coefficient in the fourth period was smaller than in the fifth period.
 This index was smallest in the period from 1998 to 2000, while the Gini coefficient still expanded.
-Generally, from 1991 to 1995, the increase of Shorrocks Index was accompanied with the decrease of Gini coefficient.
-However, since 1998, both increasing trends were found in Shorrocks Index and Gini coefficient.
-Therefore, the bigger the Shorrocks Index was, the more changes (increase or decrease) in income inequality.
+Generally, from 1991 to 1995, the increase of the Shorrocks index was accompanied with the decrease of the Gini coefficient.
+However, since 1998, both increasing trends were found in the Shorrocks index and the Gini coefficient.
+Therefore, the bigger the Shorrocks index was, the more changes (increase or decrease) in income inequality.

-Meanwhile, if the inequality of total income is smaller than initial inequality, the

-CDW index (M{CDW}) would be larger.
-Similarly, the larger Fields index (M{E}) means the distribution of long-term incomes is much more equal, and then the income mobility is beneficial to the equalization of income distribution.
+Meanwhile, if inequality of total income is smaller than initial inequality, the CDW index (M{CDW}) would be larger.
+Similarly, the larger Fields index (M_E) means the distribution of long-term incomes is much more equal, and then the income mobility is beneficial to the equalization of income distribution.
 As revealed in Figure 1, the CDW index was highest in the period from 1993 to 1995, and second highest in the period from 2007 to 2009.
-Regarding to the Fields index, it is highest from 2007 to 2009, and followed between 1993 and 1995.
-Obviously, the inequality decreased most from 1993 to 1995, while increased most from 2007 to 2009.
+Regarding the Fields index, it is highest from 2007 to 2009, and followed between 1993 and 1995.
+Obviously, the inequality decreased most from 1993 to 1995, while it increased most from 2007 to 2009.

 Generally, the income inequality was very high in the early 1990s in rural China.
 Though the income mobility was not strong, the income gap was narrowing, especially in the period from 1993 to 1995 according to the CHIP panel data.
-From 1998 to 2000, the income mobility was still weak while the inequality widened.
-Since 2000, the increasing of income mobility was accompanied by the deterioration of inequality.
-Therefore, the strong income mobility does not necessarily lead to the reduction of income inequality, which would further depend on the structure and source of mobility.
-Combined with the decomposition results, the exchange mobility would contribute to the narrowing of income gap.
+From 1998 to 2000, income mobility was still weak while inequality widened.
+Since 2000, the increase of income mobility was accompanied by the deterioration of inequality.
+Therefore, strong income mobility does not necessarily lead to the reduction of income inequality, which would further depend on the structure and source of mobility.
+Combined with the decomposition results, the 'exchange mobility' would contribute to the narrowing of income gap.

-Figure 1 The Comparisons between Mobility Indexes and Changes in Gini Coefficient
+Figure 1: The comparisons between mobility indexes and changes in Gini coefficient

-6. Conclusion
+6 Conclusion